octobercms/docs/advanced-console.md

 ## Console Development

-Plugins can register custom command-line interface (CLI) commands from the Plugin information file.
+Plugins can register custom command-line interface (CLI) commands from the Plugin registration file.

 It is best to place the console registration inside the **register()** method and to use the helper method **registerConsoleCommand**.
 For example: